AlchemyCMS/alchemy_cms/README.md

 Rails Version
 -------------

-This branch of Alchemy runs with Rails 3.2
+This branch of Alchemy runs with Rails 3.2.

+**This branch is a beta development branch.
+For productive environments use the current rubygems version, or the latest stable tag.**

 If you are looking for a Rails 3.1 compatible version check the 2.1-stable branch.